CompTIA N10-009 Practice Test

 D. Switch

-Why Switches Support Jumbo Frames:
+Why a Switch Can Support Jumbo Frames?

 A customer recently moved into a new office and notices that some wall plates are not working and are not properly labeled Which of the following tools would be best to identify the proper wiring in the IDF?